 04 Jun College Tennis in the US – The life as a student-athlete

-Leony Deutschmann shares her college tennis experience in the US as a Freshman at the University of Tyler at Texas.
+Leony Deutschmann shares her college tennis experience in the US as a Freshman at the University of Texas at Tyler.

 My name is Leony Deutschmann, and I’m a German tennis player who is currently a freshman at the University of Tyler at Texas.
 I want to take you on a journey of my life as a student-athlete competing in college tennis.